anmaped/openfang/doc/SXJ02ZM/SXJ02ZM_instructions.md

 ### Resize the rootfs image
 The rootfs image is smaller than the available partition where we have written the rootfs directories.
 To be able to use all the available space we allocated for the partition, we have to resize the filesystem.

-- Log on a SSh shell to 192.168.14.1 with username admin / admin.
+- Log on a SSH shell to 192.168.14.1 with username admin / admin.
 - On the shell type ``` su ``` press return.
 - Type ``` resize2fs /dev/mmcblk0p1 ``` press return.
 - It will take a short while.
 Note that the time it takes depends of the size of the partition you are resizing.